 - The final step is answering those questions and engaging with them based on where they are in the buyer’s journey.

-Keep in mind that all these need to happen daily – if not more frequently – in order to keep up with your community.
+Keep in mind that all these need to happen daily – if not more frequently – to keep up with your community.
 It's not just a once per month or even one per week initiative.
 Creating a community in which you authentically interact with social media followers makes it more likely that the people who follow you will become brand ambassadors.
 This is your ultimate goal on social media.

-5. Stay Focused on Customer Service
+5. Stay Focused on Customer Service on Social Media

 In the end, your social strategy is all about customer service.
 Customers will often turn to social media when they have had both positive and negative experiences.
 It’s up to you to fix whatever the issues may be.
 The worst thing you can do is ignore these issues.